bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **Fault tolerance**: The adoption of event-driven content enables a system based on permanent CDN caching.
 Even if PHP or the database goes down, content remains available, enhancing resilience.

-Performance
+## Performance

-BEAR.Sunday is designed with a focus on performance and efficiency while ensuring maximum flexibility.
-By compiling the framework's functionality into a root object and resolving dependencies during compilation, it achieves an optimized bootstrap process.
-This compilation step improves startup times and overall execution speed.
+BEAR.Sunday is designed with a focus on performance and efficiency while maintaining maximum flexibility.
+This approach enables a highly optimized bootstrap, positively impacting both user experience and system resources.
+Performance is always one of the primary concerns for BEAR.Sunday, playing a central role in our design and development decisions.

 ## Because Everything is a Resource